 Listed as vulnerable in Missouri due to loss of habitat; a species of conservation concern.

 Although nearly all native prairie regions of the state have undergone intensive cultivation, this species has persisted.
-Populations are more stable in the Osage Prairies of western and southwestern Missouri, but populations north of the Missouri River within the claypan prairie region are rapidly declining with only small, isolated populations remaining.
-These last remaining native prairies in Missouri are valuable for many reasons, but they are particularly valuable as habitat for northern crawfish frogs.
-Protecting, properly managing, and reestablishing prairies are vital to keeping this species of conservation concern on the landscape in Missouri.
+Populations are more stable in the Osage Prairies of western and southwestern Missouri, but populations north of the Missouri River, in the claypan prairie region, are rapidly declining and only small, isolated populations remain.
+The last remaining native prairies in Missouri are valuable for many reasons, but they are particularly valuable as habitat for northern crawfish frogs.
+To keep this species in Missouri, we must protect, properly manage, and reestablish prairies.

 Because this species requires fishless ponds for breeding, the protection and addition of small, fishless ponds and pools in or near native prairies is highly recommended.
 Protecting the water table and reducing soil compaction from excessive use also are important.
 When soil becomes compacted or the water table becomes too low, burrowing crayfish can be eliminated, thus reducing the available burrows necessary for crawfish frog survival.